gadeatric/Volcado-datos-XML-SQL/README.md

 ### Cleaning the .sql file
 Once everything discussed in the previous section has been observed, we proceed to work with the .sql file in MySQL Workbench.
-To do this we have to take into account the requirements of the O.P.:
+To do this we have to take into account the requirements of the P.O.:
 - Change the "ERROR" to "NULL".
 - Remove the column d482xta.